Karen Symms Gallagher

 USC Rossier’s mission is to improve learning in urban education locally, nationally and globally.

 Dean Gallagher’s distinguished career has established her reputation as one who transforms educational organizations to successfully achieve their goals.
 In 2009, the Rossier School, under Dean Gallagher, launched its groundbreaking online Master of Arts in Teaching program, the first of its kind from a major research university.
-The program has now graduated 1,700 highly prepared teachers from around the country and the world, the majority of whom are teaching in hard-to-staff schools.
-For MAT students' fieldwork, the program partners with almost 5,000 individual schools and 1,842 districts
+The program has now graduated more than 2,100 highly prepared teachers from around the country and the world, the majority of whom are teaching in hard-to-staff schools.
+For MAT students' fieldwork, the program partners with 5,000 individual schools and nearly 2,000 districts.

 Dean Gallagher has been an active national speaker and thought leader on the emergence of online learning models.
 She has contributed several opinion pieces on the trend towards Massive Open Online Courses (MOOCs), including Where's the Real Learning?, High Quality Online Learning: A Discussion with USC's Karen Gallagher and Rethinking Higher Ed Open Online Learning.

 Dean Gallagher is a leader of the Rossier team that opened USC Hybrid High School in September 2012.
 This LAUSD public charter school, of which the dean chairs the oversight board, uses technology in a fully blended and rigorous curriculum along with self-paced learning to assure that 100 percent of its graduates are accepted into a four-year university.
 About 80% of the students, mirroring USC’s urban neighborhood, qualify for free or reduced-price lunch, an indicator of children living in poverty.